Setting up Brocade ICX7150

 Now we turn off the DHCP client, so it doesn't automatically grab an IP and look for a TFTP config (the cause of the earlier timeout messages):

-We need to give it an IP so we can load the new firmware.
+Now we give the switch its permanent IP address.
 By default, all ports are in VLAN 1, so it will behave like a typical switch.
 First we need to give VLAN 1 its own virtual interface:

 vlan 1 router-interface ve 1 exit